How to position your digital signage screens

 Avoid positioning a screen due to technical constraints

-Avoid positioning a screen in the "decompression zone".
+Avoid positioning a screen in the “decompression zone”

-Avoid "too sophisticated" content
+Avoid “overly sophisticated” content

 The screen positioning error: to commit or not to commit?

-If you have a digital signage project, ask for a free demonstration.
+You have a digital signage project, ask for a free demonstration.

 Our latest articles

-All the latest news on digital signage and video
+All the news about digital signage and video